 I am sure the title of this post may have got your attention.
 So is there such a thing?
 Does that mean being a Christian we can continue to sin (license to sin)?
 Find out in this blog post.
 I republished this post and adding it to the Road Signs of the Bible series.

 There is no such thing!
-God gave us a free will to do what we want, but that doesn’t mean we have a license to sin.
+People will say that God gave us a free will to do what we want, but that doesn’t mean we have a license to sin.
 As humans we ALL sin.
 Even me.
 Even Mr. Nice Guy (Way of the Master – Are You A Good Person).
 We are not sinless, but as Christians we should strive to sin less.

 Did you know that Jesus died on the Cross for the sins of the World?
 That mean he died for you, me, our friends, family, for EVERYONE!
 We are to ask forgiveness and repent from our sins.
 The word repent means to turn away from or change of mind.
 As Christians we should strive to live like Christ and not be of this World.
 (Romans 12:2).
 I believe that a lot of people thing because we are saved by the grace of God we can live the way we want.
 WRONG!

 How will people know you are of Christ if you are living in the World?
 Our actions are a good indicator if we are truly saved or not.
 How can the world tell that you are saved if you do the same thing they do.
 They will say why should I go to church when they do the same thing I do?
 If we are of Christ, we are a new Creation.
+The old saying is, Proof is in the Pudding.
 (2 Corinthians 5:17)

 The Bible says that if we love Him, we will keep his commandments.
 (John 14:15).
 The Bible also tell us we must obey God, not man.
 (Acts 5:29).
 Remember Jesus is the only way to Heaven.
 He is the Way, the Truth and the Life.
 (John 14:6).
 Grace doesn’t mean we keep sinning either.
 (Romans 6:1)